 Proverbs 15:29; Hebrews 4:14–16; James 5:16

 Prayer is more than “Now I lay me down to sleep.”
-Prayer is where spirit battles are fought and won.
-At Living Water we believe that a vibrant prayer life (both individually and corporately) is the key to a deeper relationship with God and is the foundation upon which all of our ministries must be built.
+Prayer is where spiritual battles are fought and won.
+At Living Water, we believe that a vibrant prayer life (both individually and corporately) is the key to a deeper relationship with God and is the foundation upon which all of our ministries must be built.

-We value discipleship as the means in which people’s lives are transformed into becoming more like Christ.
+We value discipleship as the means by which people’s lives are transformed into becoming more like Christ.

 Matthew 28:19–20; Romans 8:29; Romans 12:1–2; 2 Timothy 2:2; Titus 2:11–15